rticommunity/rticonnextdds-examples/examples/dynamic_data_using_publisher_subscriber/c++/README.md

 # Example code: Using Dynamic Data to publish and subscribe

-## Building C++11 Example
+## Building C++ Example
 Before compiling or running the example, make sure the environment variable `NDDSHOME` is set to the directory where your version of *RTI Connext* is installed.

-Run *rtiddsgen* with the `-example` option and the target architecture of your choice (e.g., *i86Win32VS2013* or *i86Linux3gcc4.8.2*).
+Run *rtiddsgen* with the `-example` option and the target architecture of your choice (e.g., *i86Win32VS2010* or *i86Linux2.6gcc4.4.5*).
 The *RTI Connext Core Libraries and Utilities Getting Started Guide* describes this process in detail.
-Follow the same procedure to generate the code and build the examples. **Do not use the `-replace` option.** Assuming you want to generate an example for *i86Win32VS2013* run:
+Follow the same procedure to generate the code and build the examples. **Do not use the `-replace` option.** Assuming you want to generate an example for *i86Win32VS2010* run:
 ```
-rtiddsgen -language C++11 -example i86Win32VS2013 Shapes.idl
+rtiddsgen -language C++ -example i86Win32VS2010 Shapes.idl
 ```

 You will see messages that look like this:
 ```
-File C:\local\QoS_Profiles\c++11\Shapes_subscriber.cxx already exists and will
+File C:\local\QoS_Profiles\c++\Shapes_subscriber.cxx already exists and will not
-not be replaced with updated content.
-If you would like to get a new file with
+be replaced with updated content.
+If you would like to get a new file with the
-the new content, either remove this file or supply -replace option.
+new content, either remove this file or supply -replace option.
-File C:\local\QoS_Profiles\c++11\Shapes_publisher.cxx already exists and will
+File C:\local\QoS_Profiles\c++\Shapes_publisher.cxx already exists and will not
-not be replaced with updated content.
-If you would like to get a new file with
+be replaced with updated content.
+If you would like to get a new file with the
-the new content, either remove this file or supply -replace option.
+new content, either remove this file or supply -replace option.
 ```

 This is normal and is only informing you that the subscriber/publisher code has not been replaced, which is fine since all the source files for the example are already provided.

-## Running C++11 Example
+## Running C++ Example
 ### Publisher/Subscriber in command prompt
 In two separate command prompt windows for the publisher and subscriber.